05

 Share this page.

 Most people have no idea their district was drawn this way.
-You didn't either, probably.
 Pass it along.
 Awareness is step one.

 Vote.
 Every time.

 Yes, even in a district like this.
 Your vote affects every other race on the ballot.
-Turnout is how you break the math, and it's how you break the maps, because the data from this election shapes the next set of lines.
+Turnout is how you break the math.

 Talk to your neighbors.

 Not about politics.
 About the road that hasn't been fixed.
 The development nobody wanted.
 The school that needs funding.
-The stuff that actually affects your life.
 That's where this starts.

 Follow along.